AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-close-review-task.md

 - Request a re-review
 - Close the review task

+>[!NOTE]
+>
+> If the Delegate feature is enabled for your environment, a Reviewer can also request to [add another reviewer to the review task](./review-complete-review-tasks.md#delegate-a-review-task-to-another-reviewer).
+Such requests appear in the form of notifications in your AEM Inbox.
+If the recommended reviewer is not part of the associated project, you get the option to add them to the project first.
+Otherwise, you are directed to the **REVIEWERS** tab of the **Task Details** page to add the recommended reviewer to the review task.
+The decision to add the recommended reviewer always rests with you as the initiator of the review task.

 ## Request a re-review or close a review task

  Perform the following steps to request a re-review or close a review task: